Letter of Intent Template to Buy a Sole Proprietorship

 [NAME OF PERSON SIGNING]

-(to help you complete the paragraphs in the Letter of Intent, or Proposal to Buy a Business)
+Here are my comments to help you complete the paragraphs in the Letter of Intent:

 - Prospective Transaction: It’s important list out the basics of how the deal will be structured.
 For a sole-proprietorship, the sale will be for all the business’s assets (as opposed to the sale of stock in a corporation).
 Will it be an all cash transaction?
 Will the Buyer use some other form of payment (property, stock, etc.).
 It’s not important at this phase list our every individual detail, just the broad strokes of the agreement.